 • Profit Sharing

 A traditional 401(k) Plan allows participants to contribute money for retirement on a pre-tax basis.
-The amount the highly paid employees (those earning more than $120,000 and who own more than 5%) can defer from salary is based on what the employees contribute to the plan.
-The maximum employee contribution for 2017 is $18,000 ($24,000 for those 50 and over), while the maximum allowed for all contributions is $54,000 ($60,000 for those 50 and over) Each plan has eligibility requirements that dictate when employees can begin making contributions to the plan.
+The amount the highly paid employees (those earning more than $135,000 in 2022 ($150,000 in 2023) (and who own more than 5%) can defer from salary is based on what the employees contribute to the plan.
+The maximum employee contribution for 2022 is $20,500 and $22,500 in 2023 ($27,000 for those 50 and over in 2022, $30,000 in 2023), while the maximum allowed for all contributions is $61,000 in 2022 and $66,000 in 2023 ($67,500 in 2022 and $73,500 in 2023 for those 50 and over) Each plan has eligibility requirements that dictate when employees can begin making contributions to the plan.
 Employer contributions are made in the form of a matching contribution, a profit sharing contribution or both.
 The amount depends on the demographics of a company and the company’s budget.
 A profit sharing contribution is usually used to maximize the benefit to the owners.
 The profit sharing can be based on compensation, age, years of service or job classification, if the demographics favor this.
 The average matching contribution is 50% up to 6%.
 The match and profit sharing can be subject to a vesting schedule based on years of service.

 PROFIT SHARING PLAN